singh3ss/zoomcamp2025project_worldecon/README.md

 This should create the Data lake and the data warehouse and the process automatically uses the variable file.

+There is an option to destroy the bucket and the dataset if needed and can be a useful control.

 # KESTRA STEPS